Table of contents

 I’m a New Yorker, born and raised.
 Though I appreciate my roots, I’ve always had a craving for new sites, vibes, and experiences.
 Before venturing out and going on cross country road trips (I can thank my boyfriend, Billy, for that) though having an idea, I didn’t realize how much beauty our own country has to offer.
 Growing up in the suburban streets of NY can make it quite easy to forget how diverse in nature our country is.
 It’s incredible how entering each state feels like a new world, bringing on a new lifestyle and culture.
 Once hitting the open road I got a serious case of wanderlust, and I never quite recovered.
 Exploring Utahs national parks only fueled my desire to see more.

 Although to get the most out of every park you’ll need to stay for a couple days or break it up into 2 trips.
-That being said, I by no means am a park expert, but I love sharing my experiences.
+With that in mind, I’m by no means a park expert, but I love sharing my experiences.
 Hopefully this article can give you some insight on Utahs national parks and further peak your interest.
 One of these parks actually made it on the list of “most famous national parks in the world”.
 That being the well renowned, Zion National Park.

 Disclaimer: There’s more to Utahs national parks than what I mention.
 I’m simply discussing some of my favorite features that I’ve been fortunate enough to experience.